trifork/secure-device-grid/README.md

 The "desktop" clients are ready-to-run executables.
 They store their local state in the filesystem in the directory where they are launched.
-You can run multiple copies on one machine, provided you keep thoses directories distinct.
+You can run multiple copies on one machine, provided you keep those directories distinct.

 The above Android/iOS applications need installing on your phone.
 If you are a developer for the smartphone platform, you know how to do this.

 On Windows, you need to have [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installled.
-If not, it will complain about missing vcruntime140.dll
+If not, it will complain about missing vcruntime140.dll.
+The redistributable runtime is included in the win32-sandbox.zip file.

 ## Embedded device examples and client library binaries.